Does Home Insurance Cover Food Spoilage from Power Outages?

 Does Equipment Breakdown Coverage Fill the Gap?

 Standard homeowners insurance does not cover appliance failure due to mechanical breakdown.
 If your refrigerator's compressor suddenly burns out with no storm involved, you're typically out of luck unless you've added equipment breakdown coverage to your policy.
+Read more about when home insurance covers appliances to see where this add-on fits.

 What Equipment Breakdown Coverage Does